swcarpentry/python-novice-gapminder/_episodes/08-lists.md

 - "Use `del` to remove items from a list entirely."
 - "The empty list contains no values."
 - "Lists may contain values of different types."
-- "A list is a mutable ordered collection of heterogeneous values."
 - "Character strings can be indexed like lists."
 - "Character strings are immutable."
 - "Indexing beyond the end of the collection is an error."